Table of Contents Show

 In Nuuk, BIOSIS has already delivered Nuukallak 10, a prefabricated residential project providing 45 housing units.
 Building on this experience, the studio is now developing a second multifamily project in Qullilerfik, which will add 46 new units to the city.

 The site was initially considered unsuitable for development due to its constraints.
-BIOSIS approached it as an opportunity rather than a limitation, carefully shaping the project around scale, daylight, and views.
+BIOSIS approached it as an opportunity rather than a limitation, carefully shaping the project around scale, daylight, and views—an approach aligned with fundamental architecture design principles.

 According to Vedelsbøl, the five prism-shaped residential buildings were designed to transition in height between neighboring structures, ensuring visual harmony while optimizing light access, privacy, and outlook for residents.